0xCUB3/Modified-Dots-and-Boxes/README.md

 | 5 | P2 | (1 - 2) |
 ...and so on

-For more complicated hanging tree revelations, please see [hanging_trees.md](https://github.com/0xCUB3/Modified-Dots-and-Boxes/blob/main/hanging_trees.md)
+For more complicated hanging star revelations, please see [hanging_trees.md](https://github.com/0xCUB3/Modified-Dots-and-Boxes/blob/main/hanging_trees.md)

 ### Petersen graph
 The Petersen graph is a common graph used to prove or disprove a lot of graph theory-related theorems.
 Player 1 wins on Petersen with a score of (9 - 1) (Proof TBD).